iNavFlight/inav/docs/development/Building in Windows 10 or 11 with MSYS2.md

 # General Info

-This is a guide on how to use Windows MSYS2 distribution and building platform to build iNav firmware.
+This is a guide on how to use Windows MSYS2 distribution and building platform to build INAV firmware.
 This environment is very simple to manage and does not require installing docker for Windows which may get in the way of VMWare or any other virtualization software you already have running for other reasons.
 Another benefit of this approach is that the compiler runs natively on Windows, so performance is much better than compiling in a virtual environment or a container.
 You can also integrate with whatever IDE you are using to make code edits and work with github, which makes the entire development and testing workflow a lot more efficient.
 In addition to MSYS2, this build environment also uses Arm Embedded GCC tolkit from The xPack Project, which provides many benefits over the toolkits maintained by arm.com

 Some of those benefits are described here: